AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 - **Create a Suspended Process**

-First, we create a new instance of a legitimate process (e.g., notepad.exe) in a suspended state using CreateProcess with the CREATE_SUSPENDED flag.
+First, we create a new instance of a legitimate process (e.g., notepad.exe) in a suspended state using `CreateProcess` with the `CREATE_SUSPENDED` flag.
 This means the process is created but not yet executed.

 - **Unmap the Process's Memory**

-Then, we use ZwUnmapViewOfSection or a similar API call to unmap the memory of the main executable image of the suspended process.
+Then, we use `ZwUnmapViewOfSection` or a similar API call to unmap the memory of the main executable image of the suspended process.
 This effectively "hollows out" the process.

 - **Allocate Memory in the Process**

-Allocates memory within the hollowed-out process using VirtualAllocEx.
+Allocates memory within the hollowed-out process using `VirtualAllocEx`.

 - **Write Malicious Code to the Process**

-We write the malicious code or the new executable image into the allocated memory of the suspended process using WriteProcessMemory.
+We write the malicious code or the new executable image into the allocated memory of the suspended process using `WriteProcessMemory`.

 - **Adjust Base Adresses ( The hard part )**